emmercm/igir/README.md

   igir copy -i **/*.zip -o bios/ --only-bios              Collate all BIOS files
 ```

-## Obtaining DATs
+## Obtaining DAT catalogs

-XML-style DAT files that catalog every ROM per system are required for `igir` to work effectively.
+XML-style DAT files that catalog every known ROM per system are required for `igir` to work effectively.
 A number of different release groups maintain these catalogs, the most popular are:

 - [No-Intro](https://datomatic.no-intro.org/index.php?page=download&s=64) (cartridge-based systems)
 - [Redump](http://redump.org/downloads/) (optical media-based systems)
 - [ADVANsCEne](https://www.advanscene.com/html/dats.php) (GBA, DS, 3DS, PSP)
 - [TOSEC](https://www.tosecdev.org/downloads/category/22-datfiles)

-## What is a ROM?
+These catalogs help `igir` distinguish known ROM files in input directories from other files and helps generate reports on ROM collections.

 ## Obtaining ROMs

-Emulators are legal, as long as they don't include copyrighted software such as a system BIOS.
+Emulators are generally legal, as long as they don't include copyrighted software such as a system BIOS.

 Downloading ROM files that you do not own is piracy and is illegal in many countries.
 Here are some ways you can legally create ROM files from games you own: